 Evgeniya Golik (aka Evgola) is a Russian born pop-surrealist based in San Diego, California.

-She graduated Art School at the age of 17, and having studied at the Far Eastern State Technical University in Vladivostok, Russia Evgeniya graduated and earned her degree in Design and Architecture.
-In a present moment Evgeniya is full time fine artist, illustrator, art teacher.
+She graduated Art School at the age of 17, and having studied at the Far Eastern State Technical University in Vladivostok, Russia, Evgeniya graduated and earned her degree in Design and Architecture.
+In the present moment, she is a full-time fine artist, illustrator, educator.

-Inspired by the European Renaissance, Russian Orthodox icons, Slavic folklore, fairy tales and modern pop culture (fashion, photography, cinematography, music), Evgola’s art combines a classic sensibility within a contemporary setting, something which artist-self defines as 'Neo Renaissance'.
+Inspired by the European Renaissance, Russian Orthodox icons, Slavic folklore, Western esotericism, world’s fairytales and modern pop culture, Evgola’s art combines a classic sensibility within a contemporary setting, something which artist-self defines as 'Neo-Renaissance'.